tensorflow/mlir-hlo/stablehlo/docs/generated/stablehlo_optimization_passes.md

 #### Options

 ```
+-fold-op-element-limit : Upper limit on how many elements may be folded by an op folder.
+This limit doesn't apply in certain special cases such as addition of 0, multiplication by 1, and some splat operations.
 -fold-float            : Allow for potentially lossy computations using float type.
 ```

 ### `-stablehlo-aggressive-simplification`